Hedwyn/python-canviewer/README.md

 *Linux-only*

 This is an alternate entrypoint you can call with `canviewer-jsonify`.
 This command expects to receive the path to a database file, and will spawn one JSON file per message in a temporary folder (note: everything will be wiped on exiting the command).
-This command monitors the can bus actively and odes the following:
+This command monitors the can bus actively and does the following:
 * **RX**: everytime a message is received, the corresponding JSON file will be updated with the new values.
 You can watch them in real time.with `tail -f` or similar commands.
 * **TX**: Whenever a JSON file for TX message is edited manually, the new values will be sent automatically to the CAN bus.